Matmon/wordpress-seo-locations/README.md

 ##Usage

 Displaying locations is easy.
 Just use the `[wpseol]` shortcode or call the `print_wpseo_locations()` function in your theme.
 By default, both options print all locations.
 If you want to be more specific, use the `ids` option to specify which locations to print.
-Maps, and Location titles are not printed by default, but can be easily enabled using the `titles` and `maps` options.
+Location titles, Maps, Fax Numbers, and Telephone numbers are not printed by default, but can be easily enabled using the `titles`, `maps`, `phones`, and `faxes` options.
 Last, but not least, use the `classes` option to add classes to each location.
 Here are some examples:

 ###[wpseol]: